Complete Beginner's Guide to Meditation for the Chronic Life

 “I like being able to go at my own pace.
 Each video is very well explained so I am able to follow easily.
 I especially like that you included bedtime yoga.” – Shelly

-It is her mission to share yoga, pain and fatigue management tools for those who are busy, overwhelmed, living with chronic pain and fatigue and more.
+It is her mission to share yoga, pain and fatigue management tools with those who need it, so they don't have to spend as long as she did alone with no help.